AMReX-Astro/Castro/docs_new/source/Verification.rst

    \centering

 .. figure:: sod_3d
-   :alt: [fig:sod]  solution for Sod’s problem run in 3-d, with the newest ppm limiters, along the :math:`x`, :math:`y`, and :math:`z` axes.
+   :alt: [fig:sod] Castro solution for Sod’s problem run in 3-d, with the newest ppm limiters, along the :math:`x`, :math:`y`, and :math:`z` axes.
 A coarse grid of 32 zones in the direction of propagation, with 2 levels of refinement was used.
 The analytic solution appears as the red line.
    :width: 4.75in

-   [fig:sod]  solution for Sod’s problem run in 3-d, with the newest ppm limiters, along the :math:`x`, :math:`y`, and :math:`z` axes.
+   [fig:sod] Castro solution for Sod’s problem run in 3-d, with the newest ppm limiters, along the :math:`x`, :math:`y`, and :math:`z` axes.
 A coarse grid of 32 zones in the direction of propagation, with 2 levels of refinement was used.
 The